Stuycs-K/project03-final-09-sheklyoue/DEVLOG.md

 ### 2025-01-08 - Discuss specifics on how project will be implemented
 - wrote function to read chat

+### 2025-01-09 - Work on server/client communication
+- user input sent back and forth between client and server
+- tried to expand to multiple clients

 ## Eric

 ### 2024-01-02 - Brief description